jennifer-lu/motion-simulator/README.md

 # Motion Simulator

 Motion Simulator is a program that simulates an object in one-dimensional motion.
-It displays graphs of the object’s position, velocity, and acceleration and allows the user to pause, play, alter, and reset the object’s motion.
+It displays graphs and equations of the object’s position, velocity, and acceleration.
+It allows the user to pause, play, alter, and reset the object’s motion.

 ## Prerequisites